mohatb/kubectl-exec/README.md

 ![Non-Interavtive](./resources/img/mount-windows.gif)

-- Expose a web based file manager for managing files and folders and transfer data from your local machine.
+- Expose a web based file manager for managing files and folders and transfer data between nodes and your local machine.

 ![Non-Interavtive](./resources/img/filemanager.gif)